Billy Bishop: Into the air

 On a jaunt to London, Bishop subsequently wrangled an appointment with the Royal Flying Corps recruitment officer, Lord Hugh Cecil.
 When Bishop was told it would be a year before he could train as a pilot, he accepted the immediate chance to become an aerial observer.
-On 1 September, he reported to 21 (Training) Squadron at Netheravon for elementary air instruction.
+On 1 September, he reported to 21 (Training) Squadron at Netheravon in Wiltshire for elementary air instruction.
 The first aircraft he trained in was the Avro 504.
 Having taken a month for preliminary training, on 2 October 1915 Bishop transferred to gunnery training at Dover.
 By the end of October, Bishop was crossing the English Channel and flying his first missions in a combat zone, directing artillery fire.
 On 24 November, Bishop's pilot crashed their airplane upon landing back in England.
 Bishop suffered a bruised foot; the pilot was also only bruised.
 Three days later, Bishop took a check ride in a new aircraft.
 When he wrote home to Margaret describing this flight, he boasted of a 300 mph (400 km) dive in an aircraft that could not have exceeded half that.
 Such braggadocio characterized his correspondence with her.

 No. 21 Squadron was re-equipped with new Royal Aircraft Factory RE.7s.
 On 15 January 1916, No. 21 Squadron began its transfer to France.
 By 23 January, as the squadron established itself at Boisdinghem, Bishop began a three-day illness.
 He emerged from hospital to join his squadron in adjusting to the realities of the infant military science of aerial warfare.
 Until this time, fliers on both sides of the conflict had been fumbling their way towards mounting firearms on aircraft.
 When Bishop emerged from hospital, there were already reports of German Fokker Eindecker monoplanes that could fire a machine gun through their propeller arc without striking a blade.
 Aim the aircraft; aim the gun.
 As the deadly little Fokkers slowly multiplied on the front, they became feared by the Royal Flying Corps as the Fokker Scourge.
 In response, the RFC quit single plane patrols, mandating two escorts for every reconnaissance aircraft.
 However, casualties were rare, and dismissed airily.
 One of Bishop's letters to his fiancée mentioned that the German fliers were chivalrous; the two sides exchanged dropped messages on the occasional casualty.
 Bishop wrote: "It is awfully nice to be on such good terms with one's enemies, and everyone here speaks very highly of all the German flyers.
 They seem to all be of a fine crowd."